WICG/privacy-preserving-ads/Ad Candidate Real-time Selection.md

 - **Roma and Sandbox**: Executes UDFs (User-Defined Functions).

 ## Key/Value Service request lifetime
 Once the server receives a request, it is almost immediately passed to the UDF, which then determines how to process it.
-The UDF has access to several hooks, including `GetValues` and `GetNearestNeighbors`.
+The UDF has access to several hooks(javascript API methods available for UDF worklet), including `GetValues` and `GetNearestNeighbors`.
 When `GetValues` is called, the KVS looks up each key from the hook's input and returns the corresponding values.
 When `GetNearestNeighbors`  is called, instead of a direct lookup, an ANN search is initiated, resulting in a set of candidates — the closest neighbors.
 These results are then accessible to the UDF, whose role is to package these results as the KVS response.

 In most cases, the UDF code for selection will performs three main tasks: accepting the UDF input, directing it to the appropriate hook, and packaging the hook's response as the UDF's output.

 ## KVS request/response schema
 ### KVS request schema (same as ad retrieval v2 kvs schema)

+This schema is the unmodified KVS v2 schema from Google’s service [Protected Auction Key/Value Service](https://github.com/privacysandbox/protected-auction-key-value-service).
+The UDF triggers a request where all information for a specific model, selection type, or service type is passed within a single Partition, though it may be split into several "Argument" sections (keyword groups).
+For instance, if we want to trigger a call for one model, we place the data in one partition; for a different selection type, we use another partition.
+All actual keys or embeddings are stored in the "Argument" message with the tag "keys."
+If we need to specify a model name, we pass an "Argument" message with the tag "model" to indicate which model should be triggered.
+Similarly, if we need to pass user information or additional data, we use the "Argument" message with the tag "add," and this information will be passed to the UDF on the KVS side.
 ```proto
 message Request {
     message Partition {